Thursday, November 18, 2010

 Dymondia underplanting a Coleonema:

-I guess one drawback is that this stuff sure is expensive when you buy it in flats--those big square 18"x18" (45 cm) plastic trays that are just a couple of inches (5 cm) thick.
+One drawback of Dymondia is price--it is expensive when you buy it in flats--those big square 18"x18" (45 cm) plastic trays that are just a couple of inches (5 cm) thick.
 I've started flats of Dymondia myself, and have discovered that this plant and its depth-loving, fat root system hates being in a flat.
 In a flat it looks awful, and sulks, and because it looks awful, people see it and decide they don't want it.
 But in the ground it's a beauty.

 I often recommend this plant.
-People see it in my garden and exclaim over it.
+People see it in my garden and want this plant for their own garden.
 I help people remember the name by saying "Dymondia--like diamonds."
 Apt, because the plant is a jewel.